This is a list of the best marketing books of all time.

 If you need an accessible, practical guide full of checklists and strategies then Master Content Marketing, by Pamela Wilson should be on your reading list of marketing books.

-Sharing step-by-step process to creating compelling and engaging content this book will help you take huge steps with your content marketing.
+Her step-by-step process to creating compelling and engaging content will help you take huge steps with your content marketing.

 Wilson shares wisdom from her 30+ years of experience in marketing and advocating the creation of relevant and useful content for audiences.